The Level 3 Certificate in Forest School Leaders

 Is assessment based on a written work, practical skills or observation?

 You will have to provide a portfolio of evidence to show that you understand what you have learned on the course and that you're putting it into practice.
-Usually this is in the form of essay-style writing but we encourage learners to use as many innovative methods, such as videos and physical creations, if that makes it more interesting for you (and us!)
+Usually this is in the form of essay-style writing but we encourage learners to use as many innovative methods, such as videos and physical creations, if that makes it more interesting for you (and us!.)
+We also have a workbook for you to use if you would like to follow a structure.

 A trainer will come along to a Forest School session that you run so that we can see you in Forest School practice.
 That's how we know you've really got it and we can always offer advice and guidance once we've seen you in the field (or woods!)
 We usually do this at the end of your face-to-face training.
 As learners we found this one of the most valuable parts of the course.